ecabrerar/maven-examples/maven-deployment/README.md

 Packaging and Deploying a Maven Java Desktop Applications
 ------

-This is a demo project that demonstrates the usage of the Apache Maven Assembly Plugin to create a build distribution.
+This is a demo project that demonstrates the usage of the JavaFX Maven Plugin to create a build distribution.

 Usage:
 ```bash
 mvn clean package
 ```

-More information about the Apache Maven Assembly Plugin is available at https://maven.apache.org/plugins/maven-assembly-plugin/index.html
+More information about the JavaFX Maven Plugin is available at https://github.com/javafx-maven-plugin/javafx-maven-plugin